jido/Arcadam/README.md

 Styles can be combined.
-Any style can be used in the middle of a word by doubling the format markers (loose formatting), except for superscript and subscript which don't require doubling.
+Any style can be used in the middle of a word by doubling the format markers (loose formatting), except for superscript and subscript which don't require doubling and strike-through which is always double.
 Single format markers are applied first then loose format markers, from left to right.
 Format markers cannot cross a boundary.